 The Ryan Institute leads marine biodiscovery, marine functional food and aquaculture programmes with academic partners in UCC, UCD, TCD and QUB.
 Our Carna Research Station provides a practical platform for bioresource research, with a suite of modern equipment and instrumentation and a dedicated team of expert staff and researchers.

 For more information on Marine research at the Ryan Institute, please consult the Research section of the website.
-Key pages for this research include Marine and Coastal Processes, Biodiversity and Bioresources, Energy, Environmental Technologies, and Modelling Informatics.
+Key pages for this research include Marine and Coastal Processes, Biodiversity and Bioresources, Energy, Environmental Technologies, and Modelling and Observation.